Trump Impeachment: California Congress Member Drafts And Circulates Articles Of Impeachment

 Today, a Trump impeachment is moving past theory and the formulation of legal grounds and has officially become a paper trail in Congress.
 The L.A.
 Times reports today that Democratic Congress member Rep. Brad Sherman of California has been the first member of the House of Representatives to draft and circulate a resolution that would be the first step in formulating articles of impeachment against President Donald Trump.

-Now Rep. Brad Sherman is making the case for a Trump impeachment, using the legal grounds of “high crimes and misdemeanors” as defined by the United States Constitution.
+Now Rep. Brad Sherman is making a case for a Trump impeachment, using the legal grounds of “high crimes and misdemeanors” as defined by the United States Constitution.
 In Professor Peterson’s paper, he defined fraud and racketeering as applicable to the high crimes definition as required by the Constitution.

 The L.A.
 Times reports that Brad Sherman is an 11-term Democrat, and is the first to make the paper trail for articles of impeachment against the current president.
 Brad Sherman also sits on the House Financial Services Committee.